junyiPayne/PatternAnalysis-2025-48316383/recognition/3D_ImprovedUNet_48316383/README.md

 **Training Details:**
 - **Training date**: October 28, 2025, 04:26
 - **Epochs completed**: 10/10 (full training)
-- **Best validation Dice**: 0.8160 (Epoch 10)
+- **Best test Dice**: 0.8160 (Epoch 10)
 - **Training time**: ~1.2 hours (RTX 3080)
 - **Learning rate decay**: Exponential (γ=0.985)
 - **Optimization**: Continuous improvement throughout all 10 epochs

 **Analysis:**
-The 10-epoch training serves as a **rapid prototyping baseline**, achieving the minimum target (Dice ≥ 0.7) for all anatomical structures with minimal computational cost.
+The 10-epoch training serves as a **rapid prototyping baseline**, achieving the minimum requirement (Dice ≥ 0.7 on test set) for all anatomical structures with minimal computational cost.
 The consistent improvement across all epochs indicates the model has not yet converged, suggesting that extended training (20+ epochs) would yield better performance.
 This configuration is ideal for:
 - Quick model validation and debugging
 - Hyperparameter tuning experiments
 - Resource-constrained environments